My Journey Into Art

 One winter day in 1974, I went for my art lesson with Mrs. Hodson and found her door was locked.
 Her curtains were gone, her windows were shut and all of her furniture had disappeared.
 None of her neighbors knew where she went.
 I was heartbroken.
 She never left a note and never contacted my mother.
 To this day, her whereabouts are still a mystery.
 But her encouragement lit a fire in me forever.

 I continued taking art classes in high school and beyond.
-In 1992, I went to college in Atlanta to study art, illustration and graphic design.
-My illustrations were featured in Peachtree Magazine and at several venues at the 1996 Olympic Games.
-I graduated summa cum laude in 1995.
+In 1993, I went to college in Atlanta to study art, illustration and graphic design.
+My illustrations were featured in Peachtree Magazine and at a venue at the 1996 Olympic Games.
+I graduated in 1995.
 Today I paint, draw in color pencil and freelance in graphics and web design.
-I've been lucky enough to sell commissioned pieces and sell a number of acrylic paintings and other works of art.
+I've sold commissioned acrylic paintings and other works of art.

 I am fascinated with the lives and works of every artist, past and present.
 But works from the inception of Impressionism are my true favorites.
 The bold brush strokes, open composition, light and shadow studies and vibrant uses of colors by these artists keep me energized and enthralled.